-Using TravisCI to perform continuous integration testing is a key component of an agile development methodology.
+Using GitHub Actions to perform continuous integration testing is a key component of an agile development methodology.
 It means the entire group can quickly spot commits which break certain tests, and always be certain that their master branch is passing all tests before submitting the programming assignment.
-The course staff will actually be using TravisCI to grade your programming assignments.
-The staff will be able to look at the build log in TravisCI to see if your assignment is passing your own test suite, and then the staff can add more tests to see if your assignment passes a more exhaustive test suite.
+The course staff will actually be using GitHub Actions to grade your programming assignments.
+The staff will be able to look at the build log in GitHub Actions to see if your assignment is passing your own test suite, and then the staff can add more tests to see if your assignment passes a more exhaustive test suite.

-★ To-Do On Your Own: Edit the .travis.yml file to search for apple instead.
-Experiment with removing and adding apple from the fruits.txt file to see the tests on TravisCI pass and fail.
+★ To-Do On Your Own: Edit the git-tutorial.yml file to search for apple instead.
+Experiment with removing and adding apple from the fruits.txt file to see the tests on GitHub Actions pass and fail.